dwp/dataworks-ingress_sft-agent/README.md

 ### SFT test

-This test runs (only in dev and qa) whenever thera are two container instances available to run SFT sender and receiver.
-The sender will create a file in the directory that is then sent to the receiver endpoint including instance IP and local directory as defined in the [e2e congif](https://github.com/dwp/dataworks-aws-data-ingress/blob/master/terraform/data-ingress-sft-task/sft_config/agent-application-config-receiver-e2e.tpl) .
-The test passes if the file is renamed and is present on S3 stage bucket.
+The sender will create a file in the directory that is then sent to the receiver endpoint that renames and puts it on S3.
+Example configuration for the receiver including instance IP and local directory are defined in the [e2e congif](https://github.com/dwp/dataworks-aws-data-ingress/blob/master/terraform/data-ingress-sft-task/sft_config/agent-application-config-receiver-e2e.tpl).